 'He likes you.'

-'Okay, sorry I said something,' Gary muttered, tearing a piece of bread off the baguette.
+sorry I said something,' Gary muttered, tearing a piece of bread off

 'Whoa, lady, be careful.'
 Two strong arms grabbed me.